ConsumerDataStandardsAustralia/mock-data-holder-nodejs/load-test-data/ReadMe.md

 and the DSB acknowledges the use of these tools alone is not sufficient for, nor should they be relied upon with respect to [accreditation](https://www.accc.gov.au/focus-areas/consumer-data-right-cdr-0/cdr-draft-accreditation-guidelines),

+# Overview

+The `load-test-data` program will upload an existing dataset as produced by the [DSB testdata-cli](https://github.com/ConsumerDataStandardsAustralia/testdata-cli) into a MongoDB instance as configured in the `.env` file.

+The testdata-cli can produce a single object file, or it can be configured to produce a file per customer generated (refer the [testdata-cli documentation](https://github.com/ConsumerDataStandardsAustralia/testdata-cli)) for more information.

+If a single object is used, the "Simple Mode" upload mechanism needs to be applied, otherwise the "Structured Mode".

 # How to use

 There is two approaches on how to load test data